Best of Central Europe

 - More

-Leave Cesky Krumlov and travel by bus to Prague.
-Upon arrival, join your leader for an orientation walk.
-Spend your free afternoon and evening exploring the city's vibrant jazz scene or capturing magical photos at Charles Bridge or Old Town Square.
+Travel to the vibrant city of Prague.
+Upon arrival, join an orientation walk to familiarize yourself with the local area.
+Spend your free afternoon exploring Prague's renowned jazz scene or capture stunning photos at Charles Bridge and Old Town Square.

 - Prague